KumoCorp/kumomta/docs/reference/kumo.dns/lookup_mx.md

   -- true if the domain is a literal IPv4 or IPv6 address such as -- `[10.0.0.1]` or `[IPv6:::1]`
   is_domain_literal = false,
+  -- true if the hosts are mx records is_mx = true,
 }

 assert(gmail_mx == example)